shunwatai/pedelf/README.md

 # Pedelf

-Simple program for trying to "compress" the size of PDF by reducing the images in the file.
+Simple program for trying to "compress" the size of images in the PDF file.

 Used packages: